 The Hoaran blog [link no longer exists] recently did a post commenting on the thrills and the agonies of how everything in China is “in progress”:

-living in china is like peeking behind the scenes of how things work. nothing is finished and everything is “in progress”. because of this, you get to see the infrastructure of a society and see how it functions – its built environment and transportation infrastructure, its economy, its legal system, its workplaces and schools, its shopping malls.
+Living in china is like peeking behind the scenes of how things work.
+Nothing is finished and everything is “in progress”.
+Because of this, you get to see the infrastructure of a society and see how it functions – its built environment and transportation infrastructure, its economy, its legal system, its workplaces and schools, its shopping malls.

-on the surface, you are confronted first with endless construction. in fact, i don’t think there is a person living in Beijing who is not within a block of a building site. so if you observe, you see how a field is cleared for construction, how the foundation is laid, the concrete structure established, the scaffolding erected, the worker’s temporary housing built, etc.
+On the surface, you are confronted first with endless construction.
+In fact, I don’t think there is a person living in Beijing who is not within a block of a building site.
+So if you observe, you see how a field is cleared for construction, how the foundation is laid, the concrete structure established, the scaffolding erected, the worker’s temporary housing built, etc.

-at the workplace, you see basic filing systems and h.r. policies being set up. management strategies, business processes and procedures, consistency between offices and other basic systems are still being figured out.
+At the workplace, you see basic filing systems and HR policies being set up.
+Management strategies, business processes and procedures, consistency between offices and other basic systems are still being figured out.

 The Hoaran blog is written by an attorney and he sees this same “in progress” situation in the legal arena as well:

-in the legal system, practicing judges, lawyers and customs authorities are being trained in basic legal issues. laws are being adjusted all the time. cases are constantly being tried for the first time with no predictable outcome because there is no precedent, no body of legal theory, and no previous experience to rely on
+In the legal system, practicing judges, lawyers and customs authorities are being trained in basic legal issues. laws are being adjusted all the time. cases are constantly being tried for the first time with no predictable outcome because there is no precedent, no body of legal theory, and no previous experience to rely on.

-Bottom Line: A good contract can not only help prevent the need to litigate, but it can make settlement of any dispute more likely.
+Bottom Line: A good contract can not only help prevent the need to litigate, but it can make settlement of a dispute more likely.
 A contract that is so clearly written that both sides will have an easy time predicting how the court will rule increases your chances of an eventual settlement.
 A contract that requires the losing party pay the winning party’s attorneys’ fees also helps, but may not always make sense.
 A contract calling for mandatory arbitration without appeal and requiring the posting of a bond will often also make sense.